 If you terminate employment with an outstanding loan balance, you must repay the loan within 90 days or the loan will be in default and the unpaid outstanding balance will be deemed a taxable distribution to you in the default year.

 Yes.
 Income limitations that apply to Roth IRA contributions do not apply to Baker Hughes 401(k) Plan Roth contributions.
 The only income limitation in the Baker Hughes 401(k) Plan applies to all contribution types (before-tax, Roth and regular after-tax).
-This limitation requires that neither you nor the company can contribute to the Baker Hughes 401(k) Plan after your plan eligible income reaches $275,000 in a year.
+This limitation requires that neither you nor the company can contribute to the Baker Hughes 401(k) Plan after your plan eligible income reaches $290,000 in 2021.

 Yes.
 Under certain circumstances, you may be able to make an early withdrawal from your account.